About Highly Available Clusters

 Page last updated:

-This topic describes how highly available (HA) clusters work in MySQL for Pivotal Platform and contains information to help you decide whether to use HA clusters.
+This topic describes how highly available (HA) clusters work in VMware Tanzu SQL with MySQL for VMs and contains information to help you decide whether to use HA clusters.

 In an HA cluster topology, a cluster consists of three nodes, where each node contains the same set of data synchronized across nodes.
 Data is replicated across nodes simultaneously or not written at all if replication fails even on a single node.